cprieto/kafka_primer/README.md

   - *v1.0* Using classic consumer/producer directly with Kafka
   - *v1.1* Using Kafka Streams directly (this is when shit starts to get awesome)
+  - *v1.2* Using windowed functions and handling late events

 You can check the corresponding release and tag and see the difference in code